-- Peel 2 oranges and slice into 0.5cm rounds.
+- Peel 2 oranges and slice into 0.5 cm rounds.
 With the remaining 3rd orange, cut in half.
-Save one half for juice and then peel the other half and also slice into 0.5cm rounds.
+Save one half for juice, peel the other half, and slice into 0.5 cm rounds.

 - Prepare a bowl of ice water.

 - Place shaved fennel into a mixing bowl and squeeze the juice of half orange over fennel.
 Add 1 tablespoon of extra olive oil into bowl and add a pinch of sea salt.
-Mix well, so fennel are nicely coated.
+Mix well so the fennel is nicely coated.
 Let shaved fennel sit in juices until serving.

-- Place 1 tablespoon of rainbow pepper into mortar and pestle and grind into a fine powder.
+- Place 1 tbsp of rainbow pepper into mortar and pestle and grind into a fine powder.

 - Layer a large platter with orange and buffalo mozzarella slices alternately so they are slightly overlapping.